mik-tf/tfcloud-marketplace/frontend/src/docs/cloud-user.md

 ## Best Practices

-- Review pricing and SLAs provided by Dashboard Operators before deploying.
+- Review pricing and SLAs provided by Cloud Operators before deploying.
 - Use the **Backup** and **QSFS** options to ensure data durability.
 - Provide feedback on dashboard usability and features to help improve the UI and workflow.

-## Dashboard User Interface
+## Cloud User Interface

 ### 1. Deploy Applications
 - Use **Basic** (auto node selection) or **Advanced** (custom filters) modes on the deployment page.